prajjwalgandharv/Stock-price-direction-prediction-using-XGBoost-and-Deep-Learning/README.md

 Notebook: Price direction prediction with CNN and LSTM.ipynb Hybrid CNN to LSTM pipeline.
-CNN layers extracted spatial/structural features from the LOB.
+CNN layers extracted features from the LOB.
-LSTM captured temporal dependencies across sequences.
+LSTM captured time-based dependencies.

-Key learning: Adding LSTM improved sequential awareness, but the architecture was hand-crafted, not optimized based on prior research.
+Key learning: Adding LSTM improved performance, but the architecture was hand-crafted, not based on prior research.

 ## 4. Paper-based Replication – DeepLOB & Tsantekidis CNN-LSTM